bwlewis/1000_genomes_examples/README.md

 advantage of these observations and load a subset of VCF data from the 1000 genomes project into R pretty quickly.

-The simple parser program turns VCF files into comma-separated output with four or three columns: variant number (just the line offset in file), sample number (person), alternate number on first strand or haploid alternate, optional alternate number on 2nd strand (diploid).
+The simple parser program turns VCF files into tab-separated output with four or three columns: variant number (just the line offset in file), sample number (person), alternate number on first strand or haploid alternate, optional alternate number on 2nd strand (diploid).
 For example chromosome 20 again: